 This particular adventure was like living history.
 I walked in the footsteps of the trans-Saharan traders of old, explored the salt mines deep in the Atlas mountains, camped with nomads in the prehistoric Jebel Saghro and met the beautiful descendant of an Ethiopian slave.

-The Tour D’Afrique is the longest bike race on earth.
+The Tour D’Afrique, the longest bike race on earth.
 It is 12,000 kms of hard cycling from Cairo to Cape Town.
 Wild elephant charges, armed robbery, malaria and typhoid, as well as mountain climbs, saddle-high mud, hellish heat and rutted roads faced us on the route.

-I fell in love with Morocco during the race and my next adventure was not an organised one but was a "world first" the Atlas to Atlantic trek.
-My expedition partner, Rachid Ait Elmahjoub, and I started at the summit of Mount Toubkal at 4167 m and ended some 300km later at the surf resort of Agadir after a brutal trek straight across the Atlas Mountains.
+The Atlas to Atlantic trek.
+This was a world first My expedition partner, Rachid Ait Elmahjoub, and I started at the summit of Mount Toubkal, the highest peak in North Africa at 4167 m and ended some 300km later at the lowest point, the surf resort of Agadir.
+It was a brutal but beautiful trek straight across the Atlas Mountains.
 No-one had done the route before.
 So, a British/Berber first!
 The Expedition was sponsored by adventure travel company, Epic Morocco.

 I am also proud to be an Ambassador for Whereabouts Holidays, an adventure travel company, and look forward to lots of new adventures with them.